Ugrashravas/paniniprotocol/docs/methodology-flaws.md

 Each of these **reversible transformations** $$T_i$$'s is called a "key".
 The remaining theory that Shannon develops is built on this fundamental assumption.

+### Shannon's Formulation is Inapplicable for Yajnadevam's Method
 Clearly, in [Yajnadevam's case](https://indusscript.net/allographs), the transformations are not reversible.
 In fact, neither encryption nor decryption is unique using his key: the same message (say रव) can be encoded as many different cryptograms (<img src="img/symbols/va1.png" height="25"><img src="img/symbols/ra1.png" height="25">, <img src="img/symbols/va2.png" height="25"><img src="img/symbols/ra2.png" height="25">, <img src="img/symbols/va3.png" height="25"><img src="img/symbols/ra3.png" height="25">, and $$267$$ others) and the same cryptogram (say <img src="img/symbols/ta1.png" height="25"><img src="img/symbols/sa1.png" height="25">) can be deciphered as many different messages (सट, षत, स्थ, हट्ठ, and $$92$$ others).

 In other words, the "multiple readings" possible through Yajnadevam's key are **not** due to [puns](https://x.com/yajnadevam/status/1622280340520714243) or [other semantic considerations](https://x.com/yajnadevam/status/1882500030478860401) as he claims; They are due to the *key itself being non-reversible*.